Ashton-under-Lyne tramway network: Tram maintenance depot

 A maintenance depot for the electric trams was created in 1902, on Mossley Road in Ashton-under-Lyne for the repair and maintenance on the electric trams.
-This building was later repurposed for electric trolleybuses and then repurposed into business offices for present day use.
+This building was later repurposed for electric trolleybuses of the Ashton-under-Lyne trolleybus system and then repurposed into business offices for present day use.
 The original signage for the electric tram depot is still visible on the top front facing edge of one of the middle business offices.

 An integrated tram system for Greater Manchester

 The failure of the Tameside regions to set-up a combined electric tram system in 1899, was later achieved through the present-day Metrolink which interconnects many of the 10 boroughs of Greater Manchester.
 The old tram network of the 1900s in Ashton-under-Lyne is no longer operational with the old tramlines now replaced with tarmacked roads.